 Suppression Repair targets damage to resources, lands, and facilities resulting from wildfire suppression actions, in contrast to damages resulting from the wildfire itself.
 Suppression repair is funded through the incident charge code.
 Protecting Agencies are responsible for completing suppression repair per each Jurisdictional Agency’s written direction.

-Emergency Stabilization (ES) a.k.a Burned Area Emergency Response (BAER)
+Burned Area Emergency Response (BAER) Emergency Stabilization (ES)

 Emergency Stabilization efforts are planned actions to stabilize and prevent unacceptable degradation to natural and cultural resources caused by a wildfire, to minimize threats to life or property resulting from the effects of a wildfire, or to repair/replace/construct physical improvements damaged by a wildfire that are necessary to prevent degradation of land or resources.
-DOI policy allows each bureau to establish timelines for ES plan review and approval, so check agency-specific guidance regarding plan submission. , Per DOI policy (620 DM 7), ES funding is provided for no more than one year plus 21 days after the ignition date of a wildfire.
+DOI policy allows each bureau to establish timelines for ES plan review and approval, so check agency-specific guidance regarding plan submission.
+Per DOI policy (620 DM 7), ES funding is provided for no more than one year plus 21 days after the ignition date of a wildfire.
+USFS specifies that ES actions must be taken within 1 year of containment (FSM 2500, Chapter 2520).
 ES is applicable on Federal, and Federal Indian Trust lands (including Native Allotments).
 Jurisdictional Agencies are responsible for planning and implementing post-fire assessments and ES projects per agency policy and funding.
 Contact agency lead for more information.

 Burned Area Rehabilitation (BAR)

-The Burned Area Rehabilitation program is utilized by DOI agencies for non-emergency projects undertaken within five years of wildfire containment to repair or improve fire-damaged lands that are unlikely to recover to management-approved conditions.
-They can also be used to repair or replace minor assets damaged by fire.
+Burned Area Rehabilitation efforts are non-emergency projects undertaken to repair or improve fire-damaged lands that are unlikely to recover to management-approved conditions; or to repair or replace minor assets damaged by fire.
 BAR is applicable on Federal and Federal Indian Trust lands (including Native Allotments).
-DOI BAR funding is divided among the DOI Bureaus based on the rolling 5-year average number of acres burned by wildfire in the US exclusive of Alaska.
-Although BAR is a separate program with a different funding mechanism than BAER, the two are sometimes referred to collectively, and a BAER plan for a fire can include both ES and BAR activities.
-Each bureau submits BAR projects through the National Fire Plan Operations and Reporting System (NFPORS) and prioritizes them within the bureau.
+Jurisdictional Agencies are responsible for planning and implementing post fire assessments and BAR projects per agency policy and funding.

-There is no special funding for Forest Service long-term rehabilitation.
-Those needs become part of the overall work accomplished using regular agency appropriations ().
-Jurisdictional Agencies are responsible for planning and implementing post fire assessments and rehabilitation projects per agency policy and funding.
+DOI BAR can occur within 5 years plus 21 days of wildfire ignition.
+Although ES and BAR are separate programs with different funding mechanisms, ES and BAR treatments may be described in a single BAER plan.
+Funding for BAR is divided among the DOI Bureaus based on the rolling 5-year average number of acres burned by wildfire in the US exclusive of Alaska.
+Each bureau submits projects through the National Fire Plan Operations and Reporting System (NFPORS) and prioritizes them within the bureau.
+USFS BAR efforts can be undertaken within 3 years of a wildfire, but there is no special funding allocation and BAR is financed using regular agency appropriations.

 Restoration

-Restoration is the continuation of rehabilitation activities beyond the initial 5 years or the repair or replacement of major facilities damaged by the fire.
+Restoration is the continuation of rehabilitation activities beyond the initial 3 or 5 years specified by BAR or the repair or replacement of major facilities damaged by the fire.
 Restoration is financed using non-emergency funding.
 Jurisdictional Agencies are responsible for planning and implementing restoration projects per agency policy and funding.

 Emergency Stabilization and Rehabilitation on Non-Federal Lands